E3nviction/sodium/README.md

 # Docs
 ## Getting Started
 ### Create a window
+To create a window, use the `Window` class.
 ```python
 import sodium # import sodium
 from sodium import Window # import the Window class